dmx-systems/dmx-documentation/docs/installation.rst

    .. figure:: _static/webclient-launch.png

-      The pristine DMX Webclient when launched for the 1st time: it looks quite empty.
+      The pristine DMX Webclient when launched for the 1st time.
 The actual UI takes the back seat and gives way to your content.
-At this moment you have none though -- DMX lets you start with a clean slate.
+At this moment you have none though -- you start with a clean slate.

 At this moment you've possibly some questions: